 One key distinction is that mentoring relationships tend to be longer term than coaching arrangements.
 In a succession planning scenario, for example, a regional finance director might be mentored by a group level counterpart over a lengthy period to develop a sound approach to dealing with the board, presenting to analysts and challenging departmental budgets.

-Mentoring relationships work best when they move beyond the directive approach of a senior colleague ‘telling it how it is’, to one where they both learn from each other.
-An effective mentoring relationship is a learning opportunity for both parties, encouraging sharing and learning across generations and/or between roles.
+Mentoring relationships work best when they move beyond the directive approach of a senior colleague ‘telling it how it is’, to one where both parties learn from each other.
+An effective mentoring relationship is a learning opportunity for both participants, encouraging sharing and learning across generations and/or between roles.

 More information on mentoring approaches to develop individuals for key or leadership positions can be found in our succession planning factsheet and in our report Attitudes to employability and talent.

 CIPD members can make use of their mentoring skills in helping young job seekers into work through our Steps Ahead Mentoring campaign.
 Our research published in Volunteering to learn: employee development through community action also demonstrates that such schemes and other volunteering opportunities can help build coaching and mentoring skills.

 Our Learning and skills at work surveyss show that L&D teams view coaching and mentoring programmes as a priority and are exploring how digital tools can help with this.
 Designing and managing coaching and mentoring programmes is a key part of the L&D specialist knowledge area of our Profession Map.

 The aims of providing workplace coaching and mentoring programmes include::